linsm/attestable-builds/walkthrough.md

 This document provides a step-by-step guide to walk you through the artifact evaluation.
 The main objective is to reproduce the evaluation results, presented in our paper.

-The experiments provide time estimates in human-hours, or human-minutes (can be interrupted), and machine-hours, or machine-minutes (cannot be interrupted).
+The experiments provide time estimates in human-time (can be interrupted), and machine-time (cannot be interrupted).

-## Prepare the sample repository (5 human-minutes)
+## Prepare the sample repository (5min human-time)

 The first step is to prepare the Git repository including the sample projects used in our evaluation.
 The following list provides a step-by-step overview of the necessary preparation steps: